 (ETA: Oh if only, if only.
 Instead we got the totally clunky and unexplained contrivance of arbitrarily reopening the Tom/Harry mental link in the other direction and having Harry receive what amounted to divine guidance by way of postcards from the universe.
 Or at least from the prophecy demons’ 2nd cousins all the way through the book.
 Feh.
 I “feh” upon it.)

 I did at least confidently expect that Harry and his friends were eventually going to manage to locate and dispose of both of the Horcruxes where Harry knows what he is looking for.
 Which is to say, the Locket and the Cup.

-Plus, of course, eventually figuring out that he was the last of the set.
+Plus, of course, eventually figuring out that he himself was the last of the set.

-According to Dumbledore, Tom was still one short of his full set when he went to kill Harry.
+According to Dumbledore, Tom was still one short of his full set when he went to murder Harry.

 That’s a clue, you know.
 When you really stop and think about it, that whole statement is rather odd.
 In fact it is a clue to a couple of things.

 The first is that Dumbledore just wasn’t telling Harry (or us) everything he suspected.
 Here he has only just finally examined Slughorn’s memory which tells us that there were supposed to be 6 of the accursed things and five minutes later he’s already tallied up how many of them Tom had created by when?
 C’mon.